saipavansiripuram/JavaScript-Interview-Questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

-12. ### Q: Suppose we have a function and there are no functions outside it but variable declared their , still the varible can be accessed inside function and Then is it also called Closure ?
+12. ### Suppose we have a function and there are no functions outside it but variable declared their , still the varible can be accessed inside function and Then is it also called Closure ?

 Yesd, it is still considered a closure.
 In JavaScript, a closure is formed whenever a function accesses variables from its outer (enclosing) scope, and in your case, the `innerFunction` is accessing `outerVariable` from its outer scope (`outerFunction`).